webmachinelearning/model-loader/README.md

    same underlying inference engine.
 4. A set of permissible model formats, all optional.
 Each device supports zero or more formats.

 Recommended: Long-term, option 1 is the ideal.
-Near to mid-term, 2 unblocks the developers and OS and ML framework authors.
+Near to mid-term, 2 unblocks developers and OS and ML framework authors.

 In principle, it would be great to standardize on a single format, and a single level of abstraction.
 If a single canonical model format is adopted at a given level of abstraction, browser vendors could optionally support additional formats.
 There are multiple reasons they might want to do this: